-The following discussion and analysis of compensation arrangements of our named executive officers for 2013 should be read together with the compensation tables and related disclosures on our current plans, considerations, expectations and determinations regarding future compensation programs.
+The following discussion and analysis of compensation arrangements of our named executive officers for 2016 should be read together with the compensation tables and related disclosures on our current plans, considerations, expectations and determinations regarding future compensation programs.
 Actual compensation programs that we may adopt in the future might differ materially from currently planned programs summarized in this discussion.

-The discussion below includes a review of our compensation decisions with respect to 2013 for our "named executive officers", including our principal executive officer and our two other most highly compensated executive officers.
-Our named executive officers for 2013 were:
+The discussion below includes a review of our compensation decisions with respect to 2016 for our "named executive officers," including our principal executive officer and our two other most highly compensated executive officers.
+Our named executive officers for 2016 were:

-- Shawn A. Jenkins, who serves as our President and Chief Executive Officer, or CEO, and is our principal executive officer; - Andrew L. Howell, who serves as our Chief Operating Officer; and - Milton A. Alpern, who serves as our Chief Financial Officer, and is our principal financial and accounting officer.
+- Shawn A. Jenkins, who serves as our Chief Executive Officer, or CEO, and is our principal executive officer; - Raymond A. August, who serves as our President and Chief Operating Officer; - Jeffrey M. Laborde, who will serve as our Chief Financial Officer through April 30, 2017; and - Dennis B. Story, who served as our Chief Financial Officer from July 1, 2016 to July 25, 2016 (SEC rules require us to include Mr. Story because of his equity grant in 2016, even though none of that vested).

-Key Elements of Our Compensation Program for 2013
+Key Elements of Our Compensation Program for 2016

-In 2013, we compensated our named executive officers through a combination of base salary, annual cash bonus payments, and long-term equity incentives in the form of stock options.
+In 2016, we compensated our named executive officers through a combination of base salary, annual bonus payments, and long-term equity incentives in the form of RSUs.
+In the past, we have granted our executive officers options.
 Our executive officers are also eligible for our standard benefits programs, which include:

 - health, vision and dental insurance;

-- life insurance;
+- life insurance:

 - short- and long-term disability insurance;

 - health savings account contributions; and

 - a 401(k) plan with a defined matching of contributions.